Price of anarchy in auctions

-Obviously $1\leq PoS \leq PoA \leq \infty$.
+Obviously $1\leq \mathit{PoS} \leq \mathit{PoA} \leq \infty$.

 When there is complete information (each agent knows the valuations of all other agents), the common equilibrium type is Nash equilibrium - either pure or mixed.
 When there is incomplete information, the common equilibrium type is Bayes-Nash equilibrium.
 In the latter case, it is common to speak of the Bayesian price of anarchy, or BPoA.

 Single-item auctions

 In a first-price auction of a single item, a Nash equilibrium is always efficient, so the PoA and PoS are 1.

 In a second-price auction, there is a Nash equilibrium in which the agents report truthfully; it is efficient, so the PoS is 1.
 However, the PoA is unbounded.
 For example, suppose there are two players: Alice values the item as a and Bob as b, with a>b.

 There exists a "good" Nash equilibrium in which Alice bids a and Bob bids b; Alice receives the item and pays b.
 The social welfare is a, which is optimal.

 However, there also exists a "bad" Nash equilibrium in which Alice bids 0 and Bob bids e.g. a+1; Bob receives the item and pays nothing.
 This is an equilibrium since Alice does not want to overbid Bob.
 The social welfare is b.
 Hence, the PoA is a/b, which is unbounded.